 The platform is massive.
 It’s open-source, highly-customizable, and has plenty of tools that enable your brand to scale above and beyond in the digital world.

 This question, coupled with some criticism in reply to this question, is the reason is a reason why people are put-off by the platform.

 For the most part, it’s a valid question.
 WordPress isn’t secure from the outset.
-Fortunately, with the right tools at your disposal, you can make it so!
+Fortunately, with the right tools at your disposal, and with the right WP support professionals you can make it so!

 In this article, we’ll take the non-technical user through the basics of WordPress security.
 But before we begin, let’s elaborate on why it matters so much.

 Why is Website Security Important?

 We mentioned before that WordPress isn’t secure from the get-go.
 You have to put some effort into building a defense mechanism against cyberattacks.